anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/VMPRO.PNG)

-Let's have a look at how to keep models in sync:
+Let's have a look at how to keep models in sync using static factory methods:

 ```
 class Order {
     private orderId: number;
     private quantity: number;

-    public getOrderForSales(): OrderForSales {
+    public static getOrderForSales(): OrderForSales {
         return new OrderForSales(this.quantity);
     }

-    public getOrderForCatalog(): OrderForCatalog {
+    public static getOrderForCatalog(): OrderForCatalog {
         return new OrderForCatalog(this.orderId);
     }
 }
 ```

-One obvious caveat in this approach is that it only works for a single entity.
-What if a view model demands multiple sources?
 Providing view models incorporated into a domain model implementation violates the single responsibility rule.
-By using an abstract class we can unite reusable factory methods:
+By using an abstract class we can merge reusable static factory methods:

 ```
 abstract class OrderViewModel {
     abstract quantity;
     abstract orderId;

-    public getOrderForSales(): OrderForSales {
+    public static getOrderForSales(): OrderForSales {
         return new OrderForSales(this.quantity);
     }

-    public getOrderForCatalog(): OrderForCatalog {
+    public static getOrderForCatalog(): OrderForCatalog {
         return new OrderForCatalog(this.orderId);
     }
 }